Skip to Main Content

 Yi Ren is a second-year graduate student at Yale University, pursuing an MS in Biostatistics with a concentration in Data Science.
 He holds a BA. in Finance from Renmin University of China.
 Yi has gained diverse internship experience across business and healthcare sectors.
 Currently, he serves as a Research Analyst at a consulting firm founded by Yale alumni.
 His previous roles include equity research internships at two securities firms and a healthcare consulting internship.

-• Associate Professor Tenure; Co-director, Public Health Modeling Concentration; Affiliated Faculty, Yale Institute for Global Health
+• Professor of Epidemiology (Microbial Diseases); Co-director, Public Health Modeling Concentration; Affiliated Faculty, Yale Institute for Global Health

 • Susan Dwight Bliss Professor of Biostatistics, Professor in the Child Study Center and Professor of Statistics and Data Science, Professor of Obstetrics, Gynecology, and Reproductive Sciences; Affiliated Faculty, Yale Institute for Global Health

-Dr. Zhang published over 390 research articles and monographs in theory and applications of statistical methods and in several areas of biomedical research including epidemiology, genetics, child and women health, mental health, substance use, and reproductive medicine.
+Dr. Zhang published over 410 research articles and monographs in theory and applications of statistical methods and in several areas of biomedical research including epidemiology, genetics, child and women health, mental health, substance use, and reproductive medicine.
 He directed a training program in mental health research that was funded by the NIMH.
 He directs the Collaborative Center for Statistics in Science that coordinates the Reproductive Medicine Network to evaluate treatment effectiveness for infertility.
 He is a fellow of the American Statistical Association and a fellow of the Institute of Mathematical Statistics.
 He was named the 2008 Myrto Lefokopoulou distinguished lecturer by Harvard School of Public Health and a Medallion Award and Lecturer by the Institute of Mathematical Statistics.
-In 2011, he received the Royan International Award on Reproductive Health....
+In 2011, he received the Royan International Award on Reproductive Health.
+Dr. Zhang was the president of the International Chinese Statistical Association in 2019.
+He is a former-editor of the Journal of the American Statistical Association - Applications and Case Studies.
+He was the recipient of the 2022 Neyman Award and Lecture by the Institute of Mathematical Statistics and the 2023 Distinguished Achievement Award by the International Chinese Statistical Association.
+He was selected as a 2023 Highly Cited Researcher in cross field by Web of Science.

 Staff